vogxn/tweetpost/README.md

-Tweetbook
+Tweetpost
 =========

-Tweetbook can chunk and breakdown tweets intelligently.
+Tweetpost can chunk and breakdown tweets intelligently.
 The features include

 - Simple to use user-interface
 - Easy editing before posting